Elizabeth Canning: Gascoyne's investigation

 Gascoyne's colleague on the bench, Mr Justice Gundry, had written to the Undersheriff of Dorset, who knew John Gibbons and William Clarke.
 The Undersheriff wrote back claiming that they "would not have given evidence had it not been true".
 Clarke may have been in a relationship with Lucy Squires, and claimed that he had stayed with the Squires in Ridgeway.
 Fifteen prominent residents of Abbotsbury, including churchwardens, Overseers of the Poor, a schoolmaster and a tithing man swore that the Squires were in Dorset in January and that their witnesses were trustworthy men.
 A further six Abbotsbury men walked 20 mi to sign an affidavit corroborating their neighbours' evidence.

 Fielding and Gascoyne had each issued contradictory pamphlets on the case, but it was Virtue Hall's testimony, fundamental in the prosecution of Squires and Wells, which became central to Gascoyne's investigation.
-Hall had given her testimony to Fielding under threat of imprisonment and when by chance the Grub Street writer John Hill heard from a Magistrate that she had showed signs of remorse, he was presented with a perfect opportunity to settle an old score.
+Hall had given her testimony to Fielding under threat of imprisonment and when by chance the Grub Street writer John Hill heard from a Magistrate that she had shown signs of remorse, he was presented with a perfect opportunity to settle an old score.
 A prodigious writer and author of a renowned newspaper column, The Inspector, Hill had squabbled with several of his peers, notably so in Fielding's case, as Fielding had closed that argument in his Covent Garden Journal by stating that "this hill was only a paltry dunghill, and had long before been levelled with the dirt."

 Supported by the Canningites, Hall was by then staying at the Gatehouse Prison, although still not charged with any crime.
 Hill immediately communicated his concerns to Gascoyne, who sent for the young woman.
 Accompanied by a contingent of Canningites, her answers were at first noncommittal, but once isolated from Canning's friends she soon admitted to Gascoyne that she had perjured herself.
 She was committed to the Poultry Compter, where the Canningites continued to support her until they learnt that "particular persons only" were allowed to visit.
 Hall was again questioned on 7 March, by both Gascoyne and Canning's supporters.
 When asked why she had lied to the court, she said "when I was at Mr Fielding's I at first spoke the truth, but was told it was not the truth.
 I was terrified and threatened to be sent to Newgate, and prosecuted as a felon, unless I should speak the truth."
 She was asked by one of her supporters if she was still lying, but her replies were deemed inconclusive and having confessed to and denied most of the things about which she was questioned, each side began to see her as a liability.